BigDataProcSystems/Docker/docs/spark_k8s_deployment.md

 kubeconfig: Configured
 ```

-`sudo minikube status`

-You can do this later when you build a Spark image and create other files.
+You can run a cluster later when you build a Spark image and create other files.

 ## Building Spark Image